Is this program right for you?

 The JYM staff will coordinate a variety of local and regional cultural activities.
 JYM also offers the optional European City Seminar for full year students in between the fall and spring term for an additional cost.
 Previous seminars have visited cities like Budapest, Vienna, Prague, Ljubljana and others.

-A list of other scholarship possibilities can be found here, along with resources on our own AU Abroad website.
+Learn more about JYM & Other Scholarships, along with resources on our own AU Abroad website.

 U.S., E.U. and Canadian citizens do NOT need to obtain a student visa to participate in the JYM program.
 Students not holding an U.S. or E.U. passport are responsible for contacting the German Embassy or Consulate to ascertain if and how they should acquire the appropriate visa.
 All students must register for a Residency Permit upon arrival in Munich.
 The JYM staff will assist students with this process.